A CAS can only be used once. If you are refused and must apply again, you will need a new CAS.

 Your request for a CAS should be made at least two weeks before you intend to apply, as it can take 10 working days (and sometimes longer) to be created and emailed to you.

-To request a CAS if you are inside the UK, email email@example.com from your University email account with your full name, student ID number and a scanned copy of your current passport and visa.
+To request a CAS, email email@example.com from your University email account with your full name, student ID number and a scanned copy of your current passport and visa.

-Once you have a CAS, it is important that you read the leaflet to understand your responsibilities.
+Once you have a CAS, it is important that you read the 'conditions of issue' to understand your responsibilities.